avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 Conecting via ssh or putty:
 ssh ubuntu@IP where IP is the IP assigned to the board.

-# First thing you should on the first login
+# First thing you should do on the first login

 * fix mv segment fault